omeka/Documentation/source/Helping/index.rst

 functions or plugin structures to solve a large task.
 These are found under ``Tutorials/recipes``.
 New ones can also be added via pull request.
 There is also a :ref:`recipetemplate` for these, but the structure you use can follow whatever structures explain the process best.
-Here is an example for :doc:`Retaining Search Order <https://github.com/omeka/Documentation/blob/master/source/Tutorials/recipes/retainingSearchSortOrderWhenPaging.rst>`_.
+Here is an example for `Retaining Search Order <https://github.com/omeka/Documentation/blob/master/source/Tutorials/recipes/retainingSearchSortOrderWhenPaging.rst>`_.